acm-uiuc/til/_til/rails/show-rails-models-with-pry.md

+---
-# Show Rails Models With Pry
+title: Show Rails Models With Pry
+category: rails
+---

 With the [`pry-rails`](https://github.com/rweng/pry-rails) gem, you get some extra goodies in the Rails console for your project.
 One of those goodies is